GutiPerez/bachelor_thesis_uc3m/mnist_network/README.md

 *X* represents the number of excitatory neurons of the model, *Y* the batch size, *Z* the number of epochs and *F* the fold.
 Remember that, as a 6-folds cross-validation procesdure is used, for each unique configuration, six independent models will be created, each one with its own files.

 # Implemented code
 The code has been thoroughly commented in order to point out those technical details that may seem strange at first sight.
 The base code can be found [here](https://github.com/BindsNET/bindsnet/blob/master/examples/mnist/batch_eth_mnist.py).
-Several topics that may be useful are discussed below
+Several topics that may be useful are discussed below.
 ## Execution instructions and possible arguments
 For executing the code run the following line inside the *mnist_network* folder:
 ```bash